Kavi01ns/Kavi01ns/README.md

  ![Kavibalan](https://github.com/Kavi01ns/Kavi01ns/blob/main/kavi.jpg)
 - ## About Me
   Hello!
 I'm KAVIBALAN, From Paramakudi, Ramanathapuram.My qualification is Master's in CHEMISTRY From NMS.S.Vellaichamy nadar college,madurai.
- *I'm Currently Studying Data Science and Machine Learning Programm from Entri Elevate rocognised by ILLINOIS TECH.*
+ * I'm Currently Studying Data Science and Machine Learning Programm from Entri Elevate rocognised by ILLINOIS TECH. *
+  - ## Objective
+   "A highly motivated postgraduate in Chemistry transitioning into Data Science, with a strong foundation in Python, SQL, Power BI, and Data Analysis.
+Passionate about leveraging analytical and problem-solving skills to extract meaningful insights from data.
+Seeking an opportunity to apply my knowledge and contribute to data-driven decision-making in a dynamic organization."
 - ## Contact
-  - *Phone No:* +91 8098046865
+   Phone No:* +91 8098046865
   - *Email ID:* kavi01ns@gamil.com
   - *linkedIn URL:* https://www.linkedin.com/in/kavibalan-n-
 - ## Computer Skills